 The governing student organization on campus is the Student Senate with duly elected representatives.
 Meetings are held each Tuesday and are open to all students.
 Information concerning duties and responsibilities of the Senate may be found in the Student Handbook.
-Scholarships are available for 25 Student Senate positions.
-Students receive 1 credit hour per semester, and a twelve-hour tuition waiver.
 Contact the Student Activities Office for more information, 733-7376.